ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Juggler *(max 1 level)*

 Weapon switching is instantaneous, or nearly so.
-Note that this does not affect reload speed or rate of fire.
+Note that this does not affect reload speed or rate of fire, and may not work with some mods.

+### Personal ECM

+Attempts to hack incoming seeker missiles, redirecting them against nearby enemies or the enemy that fired them.

 ### Scavenge Blood

-Killing an enemy drops a health bonus worth 1 point per level (×10 for boss kills).
-This is capped at 100% of your normal max health, raised to 200% at level 2.
+Killing an enemy drops a health bonus worth 1 point per level.

 ### Scavenge Lead